 And then life.

-So for two years I editing, toyed with, and tried to traditionally publish what I’d already titled ‘Winning Casey’.
+So for two years I edited, toyed with, and tried to traditionally publish what I’d already titled ‘Winning Casey’.
 But nothing happened.
 So, against my typically cautious nature, I decided to try my hand at self-publishing.

 And here we are.
 Just days away from the digital release of the book, and in the thick of it already being available in print.
 GAH!